the-shoaib2/inline/docs/architecture/PROJECT_PLAN.md

-# Project "Inline" - Offline AI Code Completion Extension
+# Project "Inline" - Offline Code Completion Extension

 ## 🎯 Vision

-Create a VS Code extension that provides GitHub Copilot-like intelligent code completion that works completely offline, with automatic model management and language-specific optimization.
+Create a VS Code extension that provides intelligent code completion that works completely offline, with automatic model management and language-specific optimization.

 ## 🚀 Core Concept

-**"Inline"** is an offline-first AI code completion extension that:
+**"Inline"** is an offline-first code completion extension that:
 - Automatically activates when offline
-- Seamlessly switches between default VS Code suggestions and AI suggestions
+- Seamlessly switches between default VS Code suggestions and intelligent suggestions
-- Downloads and manages LLM models through a simple UI
+- Downloads and manages local models through a simple UI
 - Optimizes models based on user's programming languages
 - Learns from project patterns and comments